jedisct1/libsodium-doc/generating_random_data/README.md

 int randombytes_close(void);
 ```

 This deallocates the global resources used by the pseudo-random number generator.
-More specifically, when the `/dev/urandom` device is used, is closes the descriptor.
+More specifically, when the `/dev/urandom` device is used, it closes the descriptor.
 Explicitly calling this function is almost never required.

 ```c